TPG Specialty Lending, Inc.

 “Organizational Expense Allocation” means, with respect to a Subscriber, the product obtained by multiplying (i) a fraction, the numerator of which is such Subscriber’s Capital Commitment and the denominator of which is a dollar amount equal to one billion dollars ($1,000,000,000) by (ii) a dollar amount equal to one million five hundred thousand dollars ($1,500,000).

-(c) At each Capital Drawdown Date following any Subsequent Closing, all Subscribers, including Subsequent Subscribers, shall purchase Shares in accordance with the provisions of Section 1.01(b); provided, however, that notwithstanding the foregoing, the definition of Drawdown Share Amount and the provisions of Section 2.01(b), nothing in this Agreement shall prohibit the Company from issuing Shares to Subsequent Subscribers at a per share price greater than the Per Share NAV.
+(c) At each Capital Drawdown Date following any Subsequent Closing, all Subscribers, including Subsequent Subscribers, shall purchase Shares in accordance with the provisions of Section 1.01(b); provided, however, that notwithstanding the foregoing, the definition of Drawdown Share Amount and the provisions of Section 2.01(b), nothing in this Agreement shall prohibit the Company from issuing Shares to Subsequent Subscribers whose subscriptions are accepted after the Closing Date at a per share price greater than the Per Share NAV.

 SECTION 2.01.
 Capital Drawdowns.